The NHS reports that around a quarter of children aged two to 15 are overweight or obese.

-It is important, therefore, that children have a healthy, balanced diet at home, outside the home and at school.
+It’s important, therefore, that children have a healthy, balanced diet at home, outside the home and at school.

-One of these examples is in school, where children spend a significant proportion of their lives and eat at least one, possibly more, meals a day.
-So, what can be done to ensure your school environment supports both health, wellbeing and learning about food?
+One of these examples is in school.
+Children spend a significant proportion of their lives and eat at least one, possibly more, meals a day there.

 The publication sets out a series of characteristics of good practice with regard to teaching food in UK primary schools through a whole school perspective.
+They are designed to be easy to adopt as part of a good practice approach by all those who teach food in primary schools.

 The guide centres on nine characteristics which make a useful starting place for schools to start: